-Thirty-Eight is the New Six
+Thirty-Eight Is The New Six

 It’s getting a little boring, saying that Ryan Gravenberch is class, isn’t it?
 I don’t know anyone who had that down on their bingo card before the season started.
 Yet once again, the new mayor of midfield showed up with an efficient, at times brilliant, display, and propelled Liverpool to a much-needed recovery from that unfortunate hiccup against Forest.